Khajuraha: Ram Navmi

 Ram Navmi is one of the most famous festival where all the villagers can be seen participating.
-The major events of this festival are Ram Janam (Sri Ram's birthday celebration), Mela (Fair) and Bhasaan (immersion of the idol in Mani Kanth Jha's pokhad situated in village).
+The major events of this festival are Ram Janam (Sri Ram's birth anniversary celebration), Mela (Fair) and Bhasaan (immersion of the idol in Mani Kanth Jha's pokhad situated in village).
 Because of Mela, many relatives from nearby villages visit.
 This is very popular for kids and younger people as well as females of the village.
 Kids go to this fair for buying toys that can't usually be bought because of the unavailability.
 On the other hand, females seem interested in shopping cosmetics and some household items.
 The elder males feel happy in taking their grandchildren to the fair and shop for them.
 Usually elders are not seen shopping other than sweets and Paan.
 In past, there used to have some cultural nights program but recently villagers opted to go for clean Puja program and are not arranging cultural nights.